Written by Michael Oshust

 The band released four studio albums Fresh Cream, Disraeli Gears,

-Some individuals may wonder why is Led Zeppelin on a Supergroup list???
+Some individuals may wonder why is Led Zeppelin on a Supergroup list?

-Well, Led Zeppelin had a member of the Yardbirds, a session musician and two members from The Band of Joy which was a UK group which performed from
+Well, Led Zeppelin had a member of the Yardbirds, a session musician and two members from The Band of Joy which was a UK group that performed from 1965 to 1968.

 Led Zeppelin consisted of vocalist Robert Plant (of the Band of Joy), guitarist Jimmy Page (of the Yardbirds), bassist/keyboardist John Paul Jones (session musician) and drummer John Bonham (of the Band of Joy).
 Led Zeppelin formed in London in 1968.
 The band is said to be one of the most successful, innovative, and influential rock groups in history.
 A North American tour, the band's first since 1977, was scheduled to commence on 17 October 1980.

 John Bonham passed away after a day of rehearsals in September 1980.
-The planned North American tour was cancelled and the band issued a statement in December 1980 which read
+The planned North American tour was cancelled and the band issued a statement in December 1980 which read -

 "We wish it to be known that the loss of our dear friend, and the deep sense of undivided harmony felt by ourselves and our manager, have led us to decide that we could not continue as we were."

-Led Zeppelin was inducted into the Rock and Roll Hall of Fame in 1995
+Led Zeppelin was inducted into the Rock and Roll Hall of Fame in 1995.

 THE POWER STATION